sideroad/selenium-qunit-adapter/README.md

 Goal
 ----

--Execute QUnit tests on all browser by Selenium(WebDriver).
+* Execute QUnit tests on all browser by Selenium(WebDriver).
--Relate with Selenium Grid.
+* Relate with Selenium Grid.
--Embedded process on jenkins.
+* Embedded process on jenkins.